-At the conference, you will wait in the lobby and your attorney will talk to you from time to time during the discussions with the defense attorney.
+At the conference, you will wait in the waiting room/lobby and your attorney will talk to you from time to time during the discussions with the defense attorney.
 Hopefully, some offer will be made by the defendants which will be conveyed to you by your attorney.
 If no settlement is reached at that conference the case will normally be set for trial.
 Occasionally, we will set the case for another conference if it appears that this will be useful in resolving your case.
 This can only be done with the judge’s approval.
 The trial date will usually be several months after the conference date.

 What does my attorney do at the Mandatory Settlement Conference?

 The Mandatory Settlement Conference takes place in one of the small court rooms at the Workers’ Compensation Appeals Board.
 Usually there are over 20 cases set for conference so there are more than 40 attorneys coming together in the small room to discuss resolution of their cases.
 They may spread out to less crowded court rooms to discuss their case.
 Ideally, both attorneys will have evaluated the case from their perspective and will be familiar with the issues.
 Some cases will settle easily and others are much more complicated.

 Sometimes it will be necessary to have the workers’ compensation rater determine from the medical reports the percentage of disability described by them.
 Your attorney can often do this but in the event of complicated disability descriptions, it is often better to have the official rating done by the professional rater at the Workers’ Compensation Appeals Board.
 Many insurance adjusters only trust the rating from the Board”rater.”
 If your case is set for “rating pre-trial” then these ratings will usually have been done ahead of time.
 If not, you might have to wait an hour or more (or sometimes days) for the rater to rate the disability.